 What is the Young EAAP?

-The Young EAAP is a group of young scientists organized under the EAAP umbrella.
-It will give all scientists during their early career the opportunity to meet and share their experiences, expectations and aspirations.
-Further, the club offers young and early career scientists a great platform to network, which we hope to expand through social media, workshops, and other activities at the EAAP meetings or remotely.
-The large constituency and diversity of the EAAP member countries, commissions and delegates create a very important platform to stay up-to-date, close the gap between our training and the future employer expectations, while fine tuning our skills and providing young scientists applied and industry-relevant research ideas.
+YoungEAAP is a group of young scientists organized under the EAAP umbrella.
+It aims to create a platform where scientists during their early career get the opportunity to meet and share their experiences, expectations and aspirations.
+This is done through activities at the Annual EAAP Meetings and social media.
+The large constituency and diversity of the EAAP member countries, commissions and delegates create a very important platform to stay up-to-date, close the gap between our training and the future employer expectations, while fine-tuning our skills and providing young scientists applied and industry-relevant research ideas.